jhderojasUVa/vimond/README.md

 That's why I say the/me idea of doing it.

 _Exercise 12_ it's nearly the same I say before or maybe I'm thinking about a full cache or something similar and, because of the question 11 (exercise) I think you are asking me to do it on the first way I thought, but, as always correct me if I'm wrong (I'm always wrong).

+## About exercises 11 and 12 (update)

+Excercise 4 have now a basic cache.
+I have created a module (in cache_modules) called "cache_module" where relays a basic server cache in memory.

+You can use it by the usual require way.